secretstartups/handbook/eba/vp-scheduling/index.html.md

 ## Scheduling for Carol Teskey, Sr. Director, People Success

-* Please schedule all meetings through the People Function's EBA, Trevor Knudsen
+* Please schedule all meetings through the People Function's EBA, Katrina Allen
 * Keep meetings to 25 or 50 minutes unless otherwise specified
 * Direct Report 1:1's occur weekly
 * 1:1 meetings are dark dark green, internal meetings are purple, external meetings are orange, coffee chats are light blue, reminders are in yellow, interviews are in dark blue, anything where attendance is essential and Carol plays a huge part in the meeting should be noted in red.